 In 1735, the regiment garrisoned Valenciennes; in 1737, Longwy; in 1739, Landau; and in 1740, Strasbourg.

 In 1749, the fifth battalion was disbanded.
-It was then stationed at Sédan and then at Givet.
+The regiment was then stationed at Sédan and later at Givet.
 In 1750, it was transferred to Mézières, Charleville and Rocroi; in 1751, to Thionville; in 1752, to Saarlouis; in 1753, to Dauphiné; and in 1754, to Briançon where it fought the bands of Mandrin.
 In 1755, the regiment was sent to Reims and Sédan.